pcal43/mob-filter/README.md

 I wrote this mod because I wanted to be able to be able to play survival minecraft with my daughter, and that meant we had to have a mob-free area around our base.
-There are numerous other mods out there that manage mob spawning but n one of them did quite what I needed them to do.
+There are numerous other mods out there that manage mob spawning but none of them did quite what I needed them to do.

 ## Legal